 Medical facilities implement safe storage of drugs and vaccines to prevent loss of potency from exposure to incorrect temperature ranges.
 Once their effectiveness is lost, drugs cannot be restored, and therefore become useless.
 How to monitor your medical refrigerator temperature.
-Ensure that efficacy of temperature-sensitive vaccines and pharmaceuticals is maintained
+Ensure that the efficacy of temperature-sensitive vaccines and pharmaceuticals is maintained.

 As the medical industry’s demand for vaccines and medicines grows, investment in medical refrigerators also increases.
 The medical refrigerator market is expected to grow from US$3.3 billion in 2019 to US$4.2 billion in 2024.
 With that amount of money, it would be a waste if those medical-grade refrigeration units were not monitored and maintained properly – which could compromise the quality of the contents.